maelfabien/maelfabien.github.io/_posts/2019-3-5-inception.md

 Inception architecture can be used in computer vision tasks that imply convolutional filters.

-## What is an inception module ?
+## What is an inception module?

-In Convolutional Neural Networks (CNNs), a large part of the work is to choose the right layer to apply, among the most common options (1x1 filter, 3x3 filter, 5x5 filter or maxpooling).
+In Convolutional Neural Networks (CNNs), a large part of the work is to choose the right layer to apply, among the most common options (1x1 filter, 3x3 filter, 5x5 filter or max-pooling).
 All we need is to find the optimal local construction and to repeat it spatially.

 ![image](https://maelfabien.github.io/assets/images/inception.jpg)

 As these “Inception modules” are stacked on top of each other, their output correlation statistics are bound to vary: as features of higher abstraction are captured by higher layers, their spatial concentration is expected to decrease suggesting that the ratio of 3×3 and 5×5 convolutions should increase as we move to higher layers.

-However, the computational cost of such solution highly increases.
+However, the computational cost of such a solution highly increases.
 For this reason, in the figure `b`, dimension reduction through 1X1 convolutions are used as dimension reduction techniques.

 ## GoogLeNet